The ILF is excited to launch a new interactive map, which shows the depth and breadth of our work with remote communities across Australia.

 With a number of different features, you can use the map to see what remote communities we work with, what books we’ve published, and the languages that are used in those areas.

-This map is the result of over a year’s work, due in no small part to the work and guidance of our former Program Director Tina Raye, and Small Multiples, who collaborated with the ILF on this project.
+This map is the result of over a year’s work, due in no small part to the work and guidance of former Program Director Tina Raye, and Small Multiples, who collaborated with the ILF on this project.

 The ILF’s Technology Coordinator Peter Fitzgibbon and Graphic Designer Justine Taylor sat down with us to reflect on the process of creating this engaging, dynamic resource.

 “The idea for creating this resource came from a number of different organisational needs,” says Peter.
 “On our website, we had a language page which included different learning resources like audio recordings, videos and animations, which at the time was the only page specifically for remote communities.

 “As we’ve continued to grow, we’ve had an influx of those types of resources with every book we’ve published, and we needed a way to connect all the resources with the different language groups and remote communities we work with.
 After much discussion, we realised the best way to display the information would be a map.